peterjc/thapbi-pict/docs/examples/fungal_mock/edit_graph.rst

 ``onebp`` classifier is reasonable for these fungal communities markers.
 However, for the ITS1 marker *Fusarium* needs closer examination, and there should be even more database entries for *Rhizomucor irregularis*.
-You would of couse also need to expand the database beyound the 19 species in the mock community to use these ITS1 or ITS2 fungal markers more generally.
+You would of couse also need to expand the database beyond the 19 species in the mock community to use these ITS1 or ITS2 fungal markers more generally.

 Image generation